adrenlinerush/adrenlinerushUI/README.md

 Pull Requests Welcome.

-## Todo

-- Build pip package
-- Create Ebuild for UI
-- Create Ebuild for qttermwidget python\sip\bindings
-- Create Ebuild for pyQVNCWidget
-- Lots of other stuff

 ## Known Bugs

 VNC Client loses focus preventing keystrokes from making it to the client.
 Oddly enough mouse events still work.
 Click on another window and click back on it.